How do I know if I’m ready to buy a home?

 The amount of the down payment, the size of the mortgage loan, the interest rate, the length of the repayment term and payment schedule will all affect the size of your mortgage payment.

 How does the interest rate factor in securing a mortgage loan?

 A lower interest rate allows you to borrow more money than a high rate with the same monthly payment.
-Interest rates can fluctuate as you show for a loan, so ask lenders if they offer a rate “lock-in” which guarantees a specific interest rate for a certain period of time.
+Interest rates can fluctuate as you shop for a loan, so ask lenders if they offer a rate “lock-in” which guarantees a specific interest rate for a certain period of time.
 Remember that a lender must disclose the Annual Percentage Rate (APR) of a loan to you.
 The APR shows the cost of a mortgage loan by expressing it in terms of a yearly interest rate.
-It is generally higher than the interest rate because it also includes the cost of points, mortgage insurance and other feeds included in the loan.
+It is generally higher than the interest rate because it also includes the cost of points, mortgage insurance and other fees included in the loan.